 After Treatment Ends

-One important thing to keep in mind after treatment ends is that you must continue to use two forms of birth control for six months following treatment with ribavarin.
-And if you were on triple therapy, you cannot use any hormonal birth because the new drugs (boceprevir and telaprevir) stop hormonal birth control from working.
+One important thing to keep in mind after treatment ends is that you must continue to use two forms of birth control for six months following treatment with ribavirin.
+And if you were on one of the protease inhibitors, you cannot use hormonal contraceptives (birth control pills, patches, implants, rings or injections) because the protease inhibitors stop hormonal birth control from working well.

 Regardless of the outcome of your treatment, you will require follow-up blood tests and visits with your doctor at 6, 12, and 18 months.
 He or she will give you a specific schedule and instructions depending on your individual circumstances.

 If you developed cirrhosis (severe scarring) due to the Hepatitis C infection, you’ll likely be monitored with the following tests even if you cleared the infection:

 - Blood tests to see how well your liver is working